harley616/blog_project/README.md

-# Welcome This Collection of Components.
+# Welcome to This Collection of Components.

  Currently authored by Harley Ewert.